BillyNoyes/Scala-String-Buffer/README.md

 ## Testing
 Testing has been carried out using JUnit 4 (BufferTest.scala) and 100 tests to ensure that each of the functions work with all different types of input to produce the correct expected output.

+## To Implement
+Allow user to input their own String which they can then manipulate using the Buffer functions.